Practical Example: Building the 5th Edition SRD

 Let's take a step back and look at what we did.

 Basically, we created a "Condition Set".
 What that means is that it's a set/collection of conditions.
 For the bonus to be applied, the "Condition Set" has to be overall true.
 How do we know if it's true?
 Well, we check if each of the "Conditions" we made are true and then use the "Conditional Set Operation" to combine the results.
-Here, we have the operation set to "And".

 For more details on how Condition Sets work, check out the Guide on Bonuses and The Bonus Editor.